Yoast/wordpress-seo/readme.txt

 	* Added sanitation/improved validation to $_GET and $_POST variables if/when they are used in a manner which could cause security issues.
 	* Fixed: wrong file was loaded for the get_plugin_data() function.
-	* Fixed: several html validation issues
+	* Fixed: several bug-sensitive code constructs.
+This will probably get rid of a number of hard to figure out bugs.
-	* Improved 403 headers for illegal file requests as suggested by [cfoellmann](https://github.com/cfoellmann)
+	* Fixed: several html validation issues.

 @to fix: Google Plus description was never added to the html page